-Although any paraquat substance purchased in the United States has safeguard additives to prevent accidental consumption, product purchased internationally might appear clear and odorless, making it nearly impossible to recognize.
+Although any paraquat substance purchased in the United States has safeguard additives to prevent accidental consumption, products purchased internationally might appear clear and odorless, making them nearly impossible to recognize.

 How Dangerous is Paraquat?

-The danger of paraquat is far reaching.
+The danger of the chemical herbicide paraquat is far-reaching.
 In fact, the United States Environmental Protection Agency (EPA) classifies paraquat as a “restricted use” product, meaning that it can only be used by those who are licensed to apply the chemical.

 Drinking just a thimble to a shot glass of the chemical can take a human life.
 Due to its lethal properties, many suicides and suicide attempts have been executed through the use of paraquat.
 At this point, there is no known antidote.